 In cases where injection treatments are ineffective, the product is either allowed to wither away on its own (this can require years) or the offending nodule is removed surgically.
 Surgical removal is highly effective but given the need for incisions and subsequent possible scarring this is usually the approach of last resort.

-How do I guarantee a good filler result?
+How do I assurance a good filler result?

 The first step to a great filler result is finding an experienced physician injector.
 In most cases, this will be either a Plastic Surgeon or Dermatologist.

 - Ensure that their office performs ALOT of filler treatments and that the doctor performs the injections.
 You deserve the best!

 - Review before and after photos in office or on the doctor’s website and make sure that you like the aesthetic.
 Eliminate injectors that create over-done or over-filled results.
 Pass on “duck lips” and pillowy cheeks.
 If the office puts those photos on public display, that is likely the goal result that they consider to be beautiful.

 - Meet with the doctor and make sure that you trust them and appreciate their aesthetic eye.

 - Listen to their advice and ensure that it is consistent with your concerns and goals.

 - Lastly, ask about their experience level.
 Have they been injecting filler for many years?
 Have they injected thousands of patients with concerns similar to yours?
 Do they train other injectors on safe injection techniques and proper use of these products.